-Smuggles in the Answer book or additional sheet or takes out or arranges to send out the question paper during the examination or answer book or additional sheet, during or after the examination.
-Expulsion from the examination cancellation hall and performance in that course and all the other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the courses of that semester.
+7. Leaves the exam hall taking away answer script or intentionally tears of the script or any part thereof inside or outside the examination hall.
+Expulsion from the examination hall and cancellation of performance in that course and all the other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the courses of that semester.
 The candidate is also debarred for two consecutive semesters from class work and all Semester-end examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
+8. Possess any lethal weapon or firearm in the examination hall.
+Expulsion from the examination hall and cancellation of the performance in that course and all other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the courses of that semester.
+The candidate is also debarred and forfeits the seat.